Get the Facts on Substance Abuse

 Deciding to stop using drugs may be a difficult decision for a person to make.
 Even if drugs are causing a disruption in a person’s life, the compulsion to abuse substances habitually often overcomes any desire to quit.
 In some cases, the family and friends of an addict may consider holding an intervention.

-Before an addict can begin a rehabilitation program, full withdrawal or detoxification may be necessary.
+Before someone can begin a rehabilitation program, full withdrawal or detoxification may be necessary.
 During this process, the body adjusts to its drug-free state and rids itself of the remainder of the drug.
-Some detox programs use controlled amounts of medicinal drugs to help a person through this process.
+Medically supervised withdrawal management programs may use controlled amounts of medication to help a person through this process.